Top 50 Desktop Support Interview Questions and Answers

 Example, On Sunday you do a backup of a 5 text file each of 40 MB.
-Total backup size will be 200MB
+The total backup size will be 200MB

 On Monday you change 2 lines in just ONE of the text file.

 Under Differential backup, only the changed text file will be backed up.
-Total backup size will be 40MB
+The total backup size will be 40MB

 Under Incremental backup, only the data corresponding to the 2 lines will be backed up.
-Total backup size will be just in bytes.
+The total backup size will be just in bytes.

 43) What is the difference between server OS and desktop OS?

-Server OS gives centralized administration for users, shared resources and security while desktop OS gives access to only local administration.
+Server OS gives centralized administration for users, shared resources and security while desktop OS offers access to only local administration.

 44) What is the difference between the MSI file and .EXE file?

 MSI (Microsoft Installer) allows install, uninstall and repair the program with a single file, while .EXE file needs two files to install and uninstall the software.
-Also,.EXE file is able to detect the existing version of the software and give option to user to uninstall the program while MSI will instruct the users to use the add and remove program in control panel to remove the existing product first and then you can install the new program.
+Also, .EXE file is able to detect the existing version of the software and give an option to user to uninstall the program while MSI will instruct the users to use the add and remove program in the control panel to remove the existing product first and then you can install the new program.

 45) What is BSOD?
 How do you troubleshoot it?

-BSOD stands for blue screen of death.
-When there is some fault in OS or hardware then Windows can’t run the program and gives a blue screen with a code.
+BSOD stands for the Blue Screen Of Death.
+When there is some fault in OS or hardware, then Windows can’t run the program and gives a blue screen with a code.
 To resolve this problem the best way is to reboot the system.
 If it doesn’t work than boot the system in the safe mode.

-This program record is used to check if the server name is connected with the IP address, it is exactly opposite to the ‘A’ record.
-This record is basically created in reverse lookup zone, so it is also known as Reverse DNS records or pointer record.
+The PTR record or Pointer record is used to check if the server name is connected with the IP address, it is exactly opposite to the ‘A’ record.
+This record is basically created in reverse lookup zone, so it is also known as Reverse DNS records or pointer records.

 PTR record= Give me an IP address and I will give you the name